List of Cobra characters: Sky Creeper

 Sky Creeper was first released as an action figure in 1991, as part of the Air Commandos line.
 He is the Cobra Air Recon Leader.

 The criminal known as Sky Creeper created a glider to break out of reform school.
 He then had a career robbing patrons of rooftop restaurants and escaping via gliders.
 In prison, he is recruited to the side of Cobra by a member of the biker gang Dreadnoks.
 He then organized the "Night Vultures", a covert air recon unit, which he commands.

 He appears in the Devil's Due G.I.
 Joe comics, in the one-shot Special Missions: The Enemy.
 He takes part in a raid on a hospital to kidnap Baroness's baby.
 After expressing doubts about the mission, Sky Creeper is killed by his superiors.

 Slash

 Slash is a mercenary and ninja serving in Cobra and was released in 2005.
 He wields twin dao broadswords.
 He was exiled by his clan for numerous crimes.
 He is described as a lethal warrior with a mantis-like grace and a complete lack of humanity.
 He frequently partners with Slice to form a two-person strike team.

 Slash appears in the movie G.I.
 Joe: Ninja Battles, in a non-speaking role.

 Slice

+Slice is a Cobra ninja who often works alongside Dice.

+Slythor

+Slythor is a Manimal bounty hunter/mercenary and member of the Lunartix Empire that can assume a snake/lizard-like form.